kintone/cli-kintone/website/docs/community/contributing.md

 Unfortunately, an actual kintone environment with API access is required to run E2E tests.
 Therefore, we recommend to run on CI.

+##### Parallel execution

+E2E tests are executed in parallel by default.

+In some case, you may want to run tests sequentially.

 ### Documentation website

 The documentation website (this website!) must be updated in the same PR.